 Walking down this new path in 2014, I met Caroline Dulac, who was selling leather goods, fabric bags and stationery at a market.
 I was intrigued by the different materials used to make the items on display.
 Caroline told me about Pottias, her eco-responsible and socially conscious business.
 Pottias collects advertising banners, kilometres of car seat belts, and kilos of inner tubes from car dumps and the car industry - and makes leather goods from them.

+Sandy BEKY founded KyoSei Leadership and is a Partner of IMV Management Partners, two consultancy firms specialising in leadership strategies and circular economies.
 The fabric bags are made exclusively from scraps from the textile industry.
 As for the stationery, she explained that not a single tree had been felled!
 The paper in her notebooks is made from elephant dung from Jaipur in India.
 The process for washing the elephant dung involves neither detergent nor chemicals.
 After the washing process, the water is even recycled as fertilizer in neighbouring fields!
 A truly virtuous circle for the circular economy fan that I am!
 But the thing I love even more about this entrepreneurial project is the involvement of social enterprises in India.
 They give women an economic role to play in Indian society, provide them with a job and a means of subsistence, and enable their children to receive an education.

 Caroline Dulac and her social partners in India are setting a fine example.
 By placing women at the heart of their programme, they are providing economic, environmental and social responses to the most critical problems on our planet.
-Women are the first victims of climate change, but they also have a fundamental role to play in the adoption of sustainable ways of consuming, producing, and managing natural resources, that will guarantee a better environment for all. •